andrewjw/site/_posts/2011-04-08-the-importance-of-documentation.md

 ---
 Recently I've been working a couple of open source projects and as part of them I've been using some libraries.
 In order to use a library though, you need to understand how it is designed, what function calls are available and what those functions do.
-The two libraries I've been using are <a href="http://qt.nokia.com/">Qt</a> and [libavformat](http://www.ffmpeg.org/), which is part of FFmpeg and they show two ends of the documentation spectrum.
+The two libraries I've been using are [Qt](http://qt.nokia.com/) and [libavformat](http://www.ffmpeg.org/), which is part of FFmpeg and they show two ends of the documentation spectrum.

 Now, it's important to note that Qt is a massive framework owned by Nokia, with hundreds of people working on